cran-task-views/NumericalMathematics/NumericalMathematics.md

     functions for identifying and generating prime numbers.
 And `r pkg("primefactr")` uses prime factorization for
     computations such as reducing ratios of large factorials.
+-   Package `r pkg("frab")` provides methods to "add" two tables with the free Abelian group as the underlying structure.

 ### Multiprecision and Symbolic Calculations